Learn About Chinese Lanterns

 - Mulches can also be used to help retain soil moisture and maintain an even temperature throughout the soil.
 For perennials, an organic mulch of aged bark or shredded leaves lends a natural look to the bed and will improve the soil as it breaks down in time.
 Always keep mulches off a plant’s stems to prevent possible rot.

 - Careful watering is essential in getting perennials off to a good start.
 Water thoroughly at least once a week to help new roots grow down deeply.
 Soil should be damp at about 1 inch below the soil surface.
 You can check this by sticking your finger in the soil.
 Water early in the morning to give all leaves enough time to dry.
 One inch of rain or watering per week is recommended for most perennial plants.
 You can check to see if you need to add water by using a rain gauge.

 - Until plants become established, some protection from extreme winds and direct, hot sunlight may be necessary.
 Good air movement is also important.

 - After new growth appears, a light fertilizer may be applied.
 Keep granular fertilizers away from the plant crown and foliage to avoid burn injury.
 Use low rates of a slow release fertilizer, as higher rates may encourage root rots.

-- If plants become leggy cut them back for a fresh start.
-Cut to the ground at the end of the season.
+- If plants become leggy, cut them back for a fresh start.
+Cut Chinese Lantern plants to the ground at the end of the season.

-- Plants may spread vigorously, consider this when you site the plants.
+- Chinese Lantern plants may spread vigorously, consider this when you site the plants.